changyeli/traitsPredictor/README.md

 For each trait:
 - Classification: model with the highest 10-fold cross validation f1 score will be selected.
-- Regression: model with the lowest MSE and MAE will be selected.
+- Regression: model with the lowest MSE will be selected.
 - Grouping: taking median as score, if the absolute difference between mean and median is less than 0.1.
 Median will be assigned to classified test and validation data.